olmozavala/eddy-coherence-ml/README.md

    ```bash
    python test_models.py
    ```
-   or simply use:
+   Or use:
    ```bash
    uv run python test_models.py
    ```
-   to let `uv` activate the environment.
+   to run with `uv`, which automatically activates the environment.

 The script will:
-1. Load the model configuration from `config.yml`
+- Load the model configuration from `config.yml`
-2. Load and visualize the input data
+- Load and visualize the input data
-3. Load the trained model and make predictions
+- Load the trained model and make predictions
-4. Save visualizations in the `outputs/` folder:
+- Save visualizations in the `outputs/` folder.

 ### Example Outputs